 Wesleyan is an institution devoted to learning, openness, and the life of the mind; it follows that its character can be measured in part by the kind of human relationships built and sustained within this small but complex environment.
 The community itself will flourish only to the degree that the virtues of mutual respect, generosity, and concern for others are maintained.
 It is vitally important, therefore, that harassment and discrimination in all their forms not be tolerated.

-Any member of the Wesleyan community who becomes aware of an incident that might create a discriminatory, hostile, or harassing working or learning environment or believes that he or she is, or may have been, the object of discriminatory harassment should report it to the appropriate person listed below.
-All complaints will be investigated and handled in as confidential a manner as possible.
+Any member of the Wesleyan University community who becomes aware of an incident that might create a discriminatory, hostile, or harassing working or learning environment or believes that he or she is, or may have been, the object of discriminatory harassment should report it to the appropriate person listed below.
+All complaints will be investigated and handled in as private a manner as possible.

 A complaint of discriminatory harassment against a staff member may be made orally or in writing to any of the following:

-- The staff member’s supervisor;
+- the staff member’s supervisor;

-- The department or program chair;
+- the department or program chair;

 A complaint of discriminatory harassment against a faculty member may be made orally or in writing to any of the following:

-- The department or program chair;
+- the department or program chair;

-- The dean of the division;
+- the dean of the division;

-The Faculty Committee on Rights and Responsibilities may play a role in cases of discriminatory harassment after the University has acted as required by law, and is always involved when it is determined that the alleged offense might result in dismissal or suspension without pay.
+The Faculty Committee on Rights and Responsibilities may play a role in case of discriminatory harassment after the University has acted as required by law, and is always involved when it is determined that the alleged offense might result in dismissal or suspension without pay.
 Thus, in circumstances in which a complaint of discriminatory harassment is made by or against a faculty member, the procedures described under the Faculty Committee on Rights and Responsibilities should also be consulted.

 A complaint of discriminatory harassment against a student may be made orally or in writing to any of the following, depending on the student’s status:

-- A class dean; or
+- a class dean; or

 At any time after submitting a harassment complaint to one of the above officials, the complainant may also submit a formal complaint to the Student Judicial Board or the Graduate Judicial Board, pursuant to the procedures described in the Student Handbook.

 In accordance with Connecticut law, all faculty and staff members who have supervisory responsibilities are required to attend a sexual harassment prevention training program within six months of their assumption of those responsibilities.
-This training should include guidance regarding the investigation of sexual-harassment complaints.
+This training should include guidance regarding the investigation of sexual harassment complaints.